yuyou/openmvg/README.md

-# openmvg
+# OpenMVG (Multiple View Geometry)

-Docker files for OpenMVG
+This project contains Dockerfile and other scripts to containerize [OpenMVG](https://github.com/openMVG/openMVG).